nginxinc/ansible-role-nginx/README.md

 ## Other NGINX Ansible Collections and Roles

-You can find an Ansible collection of roles to install and configure NGINX Open Source, NGINX Plus, and NGINX App Protect [here](https://github.com/nginxinc/ansible-collection-nginx).
+You can find the Ansible NGINX Core collection of roles to install and configure NGINX Open Source, NGINX Plus, and NGINX App Protect [here](https://github.com/nginxinc/ansible-collection-nginx).

-You can find an Ansible role to configure NGINX [here](https://github.com/nginxinc/ansible-role-nginx-config).
+You can find the Ansible role to configure NGINX [here](https://github.com/nginxinc/ansible-role-nginx-config).

-You can find an Ansible role to install and configure NGINX App Protect [here](https://github.com/nginxinc/ansible-role-nginx-app-protect).
+You can find the Ansible role to install and configure NGINX App Protect [here](https://github.com/nginxinc/ansible-role-nginx-app-protect).

-You can find an Ansible collection of roles to install and configure NGINX Controller [here](https://github.com/nginxinc/ansible-collection-nginx_controller).
+You can find the Ansible NGINX Controller collection of roles to install and configure NGINX Controller [here](https://github.com/nginxinc/ansible-collection-nginx_controller).

-You can find an Ansible role to install NGINX Unit [here](https://github.com/nginxinc/ansible-role-nginx-unit).
+You can find the Ansible role to install NGINX Unit [here](https://github.com/nginxinc/ansible-role-nginx-unit).

 ## License